-The Tikkun Olam Committee provides the congregation with many opportunities to practice the mitzvah of repairing the world by participating in community service projects.
+The Lotte Meyerson Tikkun Olam (LMTO) Committee provides the congregation with many opportunities to practice the mitzvah of repairing the world by participating in community service projects.
 Through education and advocacy, Tikkun Olam also focuses on public policy issues of concern to us as members of the Jewish community.If the player does not work, click here to see the video on YouTube

 The underlying premise of our work is the Torah’s call for justice.
 Our major focus is on issues of local concern to the greater Asheville and Western North Carolina communities.
 Much of our work is informed by the Religious Action Center (www.rac.org) of the Commission on Social Action, an arm of the Union for Reform Judaism and the Central Conference of American Rabbis.